 - 13 Sept 1757: Moses Freeman and Richard Spragg had their licenses for keeping a Public House renewed.

 - 16 Sept 1757: Richard Spragg, Moses Freeman, and Richard Allen were appointed Constables for the ensuing year

-This Moses may well be the same Moses Freeman who was living in Louisbourg, Nova Scotia in the 1760s (see Freeman Chronology).
+This Moses may well be the same Moses Freeman who was living in Louisbourg, Nova Scotia in the 1760s (see Freeman Chronology in Appendix below).
 In 1758, near the start of the Seven Years War 1758, the French fortress of Louisbourg (main French stronghold in Nova Scotia) was captured by the English.
 Immediately after the defeat of the French in Nova Scotia the English started deporting French Sellers (Acadians) opening up opportunities for English settlement in Nova Scotia.
 It was during this period that families from Barnstaple, Mass (including Knowles and Freeman) moved to Nova Scotia.
 In 1762, near the end of the War, a French fleet from France attacked Newfoundland and did considerable damage to the English settlements but were driven out in October.
 During 1762 many English settlers fled Newfoundland (see next section) and it would not be surprising if Moses moved to Louisbourg.
 It is noteworthy that both were involved in the liquor trade.